 - A Bachelor’s Degree in Nursing (60 units taken at a university) with a minimum of the equivalent of a McMaster B+ average over the final 60 units from an undergraduate nursing program, or its equivalent.
 Applicants who are graduates of a baccalaureate nursing degree program for registered nurses and who have between 50 and 59 units of university study will be considered on a case-by-case basis.
 These 60 units will not include advanced credit for college courses.

 - Two years of full time nursing practice within the past five years (3640 hours).

 - Submit one official academic transcript.
 Please include RN diploma and any additional course work.
 Please note that non-English transcripts must be translated and notarized.

-- Submit two academic references and two clinical references.
-(See Grad FAQ for details on academic versus clinical references.
+- Submit two academic references (See Grad FAQ for details on academic versus clinical references.
 If for some reason you are unable to use the Electronic Referencing System, you can download the Reference form here.

-- Submit confidential letter from two people who have known you in a professional context.
+- Submit two confidential clinical references, references should be someone who has known you in a professional context.
 Please download the guidelines here.